 Should I Be Worried About Nearby Plants?

 Patio cleaners that use hydrochloric acid or bleach are not recommended for use near plants and can also discolour certain types of stone.
-However, Green Gone will not affect the colour of your paving or if applied correctly, harm any of your bedding plants or lawn areas.
+However, if you select the right product, it will not affect the colour of your paving or if applied correctly, harm any of your bedding plants or lawn areas.

-- Do not spray Green Gone or any other product on windy or very sunny days.
+- Do not spray any product on windy or very sunny days.

 - It's best to test a smaller, out of the way area before tackling the larger areas to ensure the product doesn’t react with your paving